-There are many time management techniques and approaches, so I am going to elaborate only on those that work for me.
-That does not necessarily mean they would work for you, but I hope this article will help you become more organized.
+There are many time management techniques and approaches, so I’ll only mention those that work for me.
+That does not necessarily mean they would work for you, but you might become more organized in the end.

-So, what do you start with if you want to become more organized?
+What do you start with if you want to become more organized?
 A plan!
 It seems obvious, but some people neglect making plans, because it takes time.
-However, this has proven to be extremely effective for me.
+However, I found proper planning extremely effective.

 1.1.
 Long-term planning

 Let’s start with long-term planning.
 I pick 12 goals for the year.
 Since I tend to work more than I should, I divide them into four categories: Work, Family, Hobbies and Health.
-This makes 3 goals per category and helps balance all the major plans for the year.
+This makes 3 goals per category and helps balance all major plans.
 There is a great way to visualize these goals: make a flower out of cardboard paper!
 Cut out a circle for a center and twelve petals for each goal, picking a different color for each category.
 It might look something like this:

-If you have small kids, they would love to help you.
-This way you would also feel more responsible to reach your goals.
+If you have small kids, get them to help you.
+They will love it!
+And you will also feel more responsible to reach your goals.
 This trick is great in many ways: for example, as you tear away the petals with achieved goals, you will see which aspects of your life need more attention.
-You can also evaluate your skills at time management: if you reach all 12 goals within 6 months, you’re doing great!
+You can also evaluate your time management skills: if you reach all 12 goals within 6 months, you’re doing great!
 Otherwise some improvement would help.

 1.2.
 Monthly planning

-But that’s not it.
-I also take these 12 major goals and add a couple more (like when I need to pay taxes, renew my software subscriptions or pay for domain or hosting services) and write down what I am going to do each month.
+But that’s not all of it.
+I also take these 12 major goals and add a couple more (like paying taxes, renewing software subscriptions or paying for domain and hosting services) and write down what I am going to do each month.
 This takes only two sheets of paper that you can pin to the wall alongside your flower.
 By ticking or crossing out the goal (or tearing away the petal from the flower) you get a dose of dophamine, which makes you feel better and increases your motivation.

-This is also one of the reasons why I use paper planners.
-I always buy the ones that have special pages dedicated to monthly plans.
+This is also why I use paper planners.
+I always choose the ones that have special pages dedicated to monthly plans.
 For me these monthly plans include:

 - Plans for the current month (they are written on the sheet of paper that is pinned to the wall, remember?)

-- Maintenance tasks (backing up working files, clearing browser bookmarks – more on that later)
+- Maintenance tasks (backing up files, clearing browser bookmarks – more on that later)

-- Book I plan to read this month (because all work and no play makes Jack a dull boy)
+- A title of the book I plan to read this month (because all work and no play makes Jack a dull boy)

 - Something for my motivation (usually another book)